boldflight/BibleConverter/test_EPUB/output/isa.md

 ### Darkness Turns to Light as an Ideal King Arrives

 [19] They will say to you, “Seek oracles at the pits used to conjure up underworld spirits, from the magicians who chirp and mutter incantations.
 Should people not seek oracles from their gods, by asking the dead about the destiny of the living?”
-[20] Then you must recall the Lord’s instructions and the prophetic testimony of what would happen.
+[20] Then you must recall the **Lord**’s instructions and the prophetic testimony of what would happen.
 Certainly they say such things because their minds are spiritually darkened.
 [21] They will pass through the land destitute and starving.
 Their hunger will make them angry, and they will curse their king and their God as they look upward.
 [22] When one looks out over the land, he sees distress and darkness, gloom and anxiety, darkness and people forced from the land.
 [1] (